 The Georgia legislature defines and evaluates Simple Battery as follows:

 When a person makes contact with another person or intentionally causes harm to someone.

-There are additional situations which can cause this type of charge to be elevated in nature which would make the charge of a “high and aggravated misdemeanor.”
+There are additional situations that can cause this type of charge to be elevated in nature, which would make the charge of a “high and aggravated misdemeanor.”

 Those particular situations involve:

-- You are charged with someone who is 65 or older or against a pregnant female;
+- Being charged with someone who is 65 or older or against a pregnant female;

-- You are charged in a public transit vehicle (such as MARTA (Metro Atlanta Rapid Transit Authority), Gwinnett Transit Authority (GTA) or Cobb Transit Authority, (CTA)).
-These vehicles, or transit vehicles, include buses, vans, rail cars or any other form of transportation that receives a subsidy from tax revenues or operated under contracts with the counties or municipalities of the state;
+- Being charged in a public transit vehicle [such as MARTA (Metro Atlanta Rapid Transit Authority), Gwinnett Transit Authority (GTA) or Cobb Transit Authority, (CTA)].
+These vehicles, or transit vehicles, include buses, vans, rail cars or any other forms of transportation that receives a subsidy from tax revenues or operated under contracts with the counties or municipalities of the state;

-- You are charged AND you are either a past or present spouse (husband and/or wife), are a parent of the same child, children, step parent or step child, foster parent or foster children;
+- Being charged AND you are either a past or present spouse (husband and/or wife), are a parent of the same child, children, stepparent or step child, foster parent or foster children;

-- You are charged against an employee of a public school system of this state and they are on their official duties or on school property (including the bus and bus stop)
+- Being charged against an employee of a public school system of this state and they are on their official duties or on school property (including the bus and bus stop)

-- You are charged against a healthcare worker or assisted nursing care;
+- Being charged against a healthcare worker or assisted nursing care;

-- You are charged against a sportscaster or sports official;
+- Being charged against a sportscaster or sports official.

-Being charged with Simple Battery or any criminal offense does not mean that you have to accept guilt, it means that you need help from a experienced attorney to mount a proper defense.
+Being charged with Simple Battery or any criminal offense does not mean that you have to accept guilt.
+It means that you need help from an experienced attorney to mount a proper defense.